ispankzombiez/SFL-Browser/README.md

 📝 **[Fill out this form](https://forms.gle/Wc5oQVWpg8nT8ycB8)** to request early access

 📱 Once early-access has been granted, you can download the app on Google Play **[here](https://play.google.com/store/apps/details?id=com.sunflowerland.mobile)**

+🔗 Or download the latest APK directly from GitHub Releases: **[Go to Latest Release Page](https://github.com/ispankzombiez/Sunflower-Land-Unoffical-Android-App/releases/latest)**

+The APK is named <code>sunflower-land-unofficial-v[version].apk</code> and is always available on the latest release page.

 💬 For more info, or to reach out to the developer iSPANK, go **[here](https://discord.com/channels/880987707214544966/1314031342182338651)**